Read more about non-financial counterparties under EMIR, which are defined in Article 2(9) of the EMIR regulation (see our EMIR legislative library).

 The hedging definition and the clearing threshold

-Non-financial counterparties will need to assess whether any OTC derivative activity is above the clearing threshold.
+Non-financial counterparties need to assess whether any OTC derivative activity is above the clearing thresholds specific to the asset classes of derivatives contracts.
 This activity is measured on a group-wide basis that is not objectively measurable as reducing risks directly related to the commercial activity or treasury financing activity of the non-financial counterparty.

 - additional reporting requirements